hungngocphat01/sifas-on-pc/readme.md

 	* Invoke a method to check if your device has root access or not.
 Save the result to register *v0*.
 	* If *v0 = 0*, then your device has no root access.
 The program will jump to label *:cond_2*, which is just before *return-void*.
 The game will continue starting.
 	* Otherwise (your device have root access, register v0 != 0), it will execute a bunch of other lines of code, preventing the game from starting.
 	* We have just removed the conditional jump of the root checking process.
 The game will jump to *:cond_2* whether your device has root access or not.
+So the game will always start normally.

 5. Save the file.
 You are done.